Do you have to be Talented to be a Successful Artist

-Although, some artists might naturally have the upper hand in some artistic skill sets, being successful at art has to do a lot with dedicating yourself to build and master the needed skills.
+Although, some artists might naturally have the upper hand in some artistic skill sets, being successful at art, (especially at figurative or landscape paintings) has to do a lot with dedicating yourself to build and master the needed skills.
 To learn such skills, the foundational step before the usual “3Ps” is to change our perspective on our abilities (as the wrong thoughts would always hold us back from success).

 Once you re-evaluate your capacities, you can then proceed to the conventional "3P's"

 - Passion: Succeeding in the art could be a challenging puzzle, but when you're passionate about it, you'll always be motivated to keep learning.

 - Patience: When you make combine your passion for art with patience, you’ll perceive everything related to art as a skill rather than talent.
 Patience opens up the world of those successful artists you look up to as dedicated persons who only started from somewhere before getting to the top.
 As an up-comer, you’ll have to imbibe a long-suffering ability to be able to learn those skills that would make you become a great artist.

 - Practice: It takes thousands of hours to become an expert at something.
 Hence, you have to practice deliberately and consistently for you to become a successful artist.
 You have to be patient here with your art practice (even on abstract paintings) just as much you need to be consistent.
 Your innate talent also comes as a plus here as it conditions itself into learnable skills in your mind and helps you pursue your passion for art with vigor.